DataDog/documentation/content/en/developers/metrics/custom_metrics.md

 ### Counting custom metrics from gauges, counts, histograms, and rates

-A [gauge][10] represents one value per second (examples: temperature or Kafka queue offset).
+A [GAUGE][10] represents one value per second (examples: temperature or Kafka queue offset).

-Suppose you are interested in measuring the average `temperature` in the state of Florida. `temperature` is stored as a `gauge` metric type in Datadog.
+Suppose you are interested in measuring the average `temperature` in the state of Florida. `temperature` is stored as a GAUGE metric type in Datadog.
 You collect the following temperature measurements every 10 seconds during the past minute from Orlando, Miami, Boston, New York and Seattle, each tagged with information about the `city`, `state`, `region`, and `country`.

 |                                |      |      |      |      |      |      |      |
 | ------------------------------ | ---- | ---- | ---- | ---- | ---- | ---- | ---- |